VertexColor/.github/profile/README.md

 The shader uses two main systems for lighting models, first it has a view-space light that you can set the offset position of - if the position is unset (0,0,0) then the light will always be at the postiion of the camera, some times you might want to increase the height of the light from the player or extend it out a little.
 It's just preference to use one view-space light than many world-space lights.

 There are then two main lighting parameters per object rendered:
-* Ambient - This defines how much environmental light the model naturally reflects.
+* Ambient - This defines how much environmental light the model naturally emits.
 * Saturate - This clamps the max lightness value of the model being rendered, this can prevent a model having overly bright spots.

 Opacity can also be set per model but requires [GL_BLEND](https://registry.khronos.org/OpenGL-Refpages/es2.0/xhtml/glBlendFunc.xml) to be enabled with some blending function such as `glBlendFunc(GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA);`.